srijanmishra08/Visual-AId-stylegan/README.md

 python scripts/compare_images.py --original path/to/original.png --edited path/to/edited.png --out outputs/before_after
 ```
 - Output: Side-by-side comparison in `outputs/before_after/`
+*Creates a side-by-side comparison of the original and edited images.
+Useful for visualizing the effect of latent edits.*

 ### 5. Test the Full Pipeline